Categories

 6. Serve with whipped cream, cinnamon, or marshmallows.

-Creative variation: add a sprinkle of chili for a spicy kick or orange zest for a citrusy touch.
+Creative variation: Add a pinch of chili for a spicy version or orange zest for a citrus twist.

-Teas are ideal for those who want a warm and light drink.
+Teas are perfect for those looking for a warm and light drink.

-Experimenting with spices and natural aromas lets you create unique blends tailored to the festive season.
+Playing with spices and natural aromas allows you to create unique blends suited for the holiday season.

 • 1 cinnamon stick